Find answers and blessings Here

 Out of the Dark Ages and Into The Light

 Throughout history, much has been hidden or destroyed in an effort to keep us in the dark.
 And it has worked, as most of the world is in spiritual confusion.
 But today, we have the gift of access to more information than any other time in history.
 So now is the time where we need to review what we know based on what is now available to us that wasn’t before.
 It may bring to light greater clarity, or even breakthroughs in understanding.
 But we have to actually seek it to have these breakthroughs.
-One area that is important to do this in is our understanding of language itself, especially when dealing with biblical understanding, because all of these writings have undergone translation, but the meaning of the words in these texts are critical to our eternal future, so it is crucial that we are certain of what they are speaking to us.
+One area that is important to do this in is our understanding of language itself, especially when dealing with biblical understanding, because all of these writings have undergone translation, but the meaning of the words in these texts are critical to our eternal future.
+So it is crucial that we are certain of what they are speaking to us.

-Understanding Word Meanings and Origins
+Understanding Word Origins & Meanings and Why They Matter

 The Bible says our Creator spoke matter into existence:

-“He said ‘Let there be light’, and there was light” (Genesis 1:3).
+“The Most High (Ilohim) said ‘Let there be light’, and there was light” (Genesis 1:3).

 That is the kind of power that lives in the spoken word.
 It has the ability to uplift, and inspire, but it can also invoke, conjure, and manifest — for good or for bad.
 In a nutshell, words have consequences.